 The Minnesota Department of Human Services (DHS) is part of the executive branch of state government, one of 20 executive departments headed by a commissioner appointed by the governor and approved by the state Senate.

-Governor Tim Walz named Lourey commissioner of the Minnesota Department of Human Services Jan.
-3, 2019.
-A news release with more information about the commissioner appointment is available on the Governor’s Office website.
-Commissioner Lourey's bio information is online.
+Governor Tim Walz appointed Wheelock as the department’s acting commissioner effective July 15, 2019.
+A news release with more information is available on the Governor’s Office website.
+Acting Commissioner Wheelock’s bio is online.